rtansf/cubify/README.md

 ![alt text](http://pluralconcepts.com/images/BinnedDataCube.png "Binned Cube")

 From our source cube, we can create a "binned cube".
 The process of binning creates new dimensions in the cube.
+For example in our purchases cube, we have a measure called "Price" which is a continuous numeric value.
+By binning this measure, we create a label for the range in which the price value falls.
+For example if the price falls between 1 and 10, the label is "1-10", and if it is between 10 and 20, the label is "10-20".
+These labels become the values of a dimension called "PriceBin" in our cube.

+Cubify can automatically bin a measure by introspecting the distribution of values occurring in that measure to determine the number of bins and the range of each bin.
+It uses a variant of Sturge's algorithm for this.
+See https://en.wikipedia.org/wiki/Histogram

+So continuing with our tutorial, we can instruct cubify to automatically bin all measures in our purchases cube to produce a new cube called "purchases_autobinned_1" like so:

+    binnedCube = cubify.autoBinCube('purchases', 'purchases_autobinned_1')

+If you examine the dimensions in binned cube, you will see new ones, "RevenueBin", "PriceBin", "QtyBin", "DiscountBin", "TransactionDateBin".

+    print binnedCube['distincts']

+    {'CustomerState': {'NY': 6, 'CA': 6, 'MA': 2},
+     'RevenueBin': {'15-41': 4, '41-67': 7, '67-93': 1, '119-145': 2},
+     'PriceBin': {'15-16': 2, '18-19': 1, '19-22': 10, '16-17': 1},
+     'ProductCategory': {'Category1': 10, 'Category2': 4},
+     'PackageSize': {'SMALL': 10, 'LARGE': 4},
+     'DiscountBin': {'3-4': 6, '3-3': 8},
+     'TransactionDateBin': {'2015-11': 7, '2015-10': 7},
+     'QtyBin': {'2-3': 4, '5-7': 2, '1-2': 6, '3-4': 2},
+     'CustomerId': {'C3': 2, 'C2': 6, 'C1': 6},
+     'ProductId': {'P2': 4, 'P1': 10}
+    }

+Note that the TransactionDateBin's values are monthly, the default binning period for dates.
+You will see in the next example how to give hints to cubify to use other periods such as 'weekly' or 'yearly' for the bins.

+Note that after binning, the number of cube rows in the binned cube are the same as the original cube.
+We still have a total of 14 rows in our binned cube.

+In the next example, we instruct cubify to bin specific measures, Qty, Price and the TransactionDate.
+For TransactionDate, we pass in 'weekly' as the hint to cubify.
+We will call our new binned cube, 'purchases_autobinned_2'.

+    binnedCube = cubify.autoBinCube('purchases', 'purchases_autobinned_2', ['TransactionDate','Qty','Price'], {'TransactionDate':'weekly'})

+If you examine the dimensions in binned cube, you will see the following new ones, "PriceBin", "PriceBin", "TransactionDateBin".
+Note that TransactionDateBin now uses weekly bins; the label is in the format <year>-<week number>:

+    print binnedCube['distincts']

+    {'CustomerState': {'NY': 6, 'CA': 6, 'MA': 2},
+     'PriceBin': {'15-16': 2, '18-19': 1, '19-22': 10, '16-17': 1},
+     'ProductCategory': {'Category1': 10, 'Category2': 4},
+     'PackageSize': {'SMALL': 10, 'LARGE': 4},
+     'TransactionDateBin': {'2015-41': 7, '2015-46': 6, '2015-45': 1},
+     'QtyBin': {'2-3': 4, '5-7': 2, '1-2': 6, '3-4': 2},
+     'CustomerId': {'C3': 2, 'C2': 6, 'C1': 6},
+     'ProductId': {'P2': 4, 'P1': 10}
+    }

+Cubify also support custom binning definitions.
+This gives you complete flexibility in defining the bin size and bin width.

-Follow along in the next example as we bin the measures and dimensions in our purchases cube.
-This is done with cubify's binning DSL which allows you specify defintions for a binning.
+Custom binning is done with cubify's binning DSL which allows you specify defintions for a binning.
 For example, let's say we would like to bin the Qty measure in our cube.
 We define for simplicity's sake, two bins:  0-5 and 5+
 The binning definition for the Qty column (stored in the file qtyBinning.json) is show below: